wing5wong/artisan-whs-static/source/_news/2020-08-10_back-to-back-regional-rockquest-wins-for-in-business.md

 "I really like playing live and feeding off the crowd, but this was the best the organisers could do," Max said.

-All four band members had different musical influences, singer/former WHS student **Faith Solomona** said, and they "combined them all together" to make the In Business sound.
+All four band members had different musical influences, singer **Faith Solomona** said, and they "combined them all together" to make the In Business sound.

 "Between last year and now we released our single Never Again on Spotify and we've been playing a lot more gigs as a result of winning last year's Rockquest.